kristiania-pg6301-2025/pg6301-frontend-programming/README.md

 To make it work, replace `serve(app)` with `serve({ port: process.env.PORT || 3000, fetch: app.fetch })`

 After commiting to git, you can `git push heroku` again

+Run `heroku open` to open your browser to the server